 To the food's caloric content, that is, when choosing frozen meals.
 Coming up with exact calorie counts for full dinners is trickier than averaging out what you'll get from a serving of a single food, like a cereal or a soda.
 And since packagers want to look as nutritionally appealing as possible, they're likely to err on the low side: When Tufts University researchers looked at 10 frozen supermarket meals, they found that the calorie counts reported by the food companies averaged 8 percent less than the researchers' nutritional analyses.
 Stay away from the 48 Worst Frozen Foods in America!

-BUY IT FROZEN
+IF YOU'RE NOT EATING IT TOMORROW, BUY IT FROZEN

 This is especially true of fruits, vegetables, and juices.
 One study found that green beans and spinach lose as much as 75 percent of their vitamin C after being stored in the fridge for a week.
 And at Arizona State University, an analysis found that ready-to-drink orange juice has significantly lower amounts of vitamin C than frozen juice—and that it loses almost all of its vitamin C within 4 weeks of opening the package.
 These are the Best Weight Loss Foods to Buy Frozen.

-WITH WHAT’S ON OFFER
+PLAY MIX AND MATCH WITH WHAT'S ON OFFER

 Why choose between prepackaged meals when you can pick out everything you want to eat and have it all be ready at the same time?
 Maybe you like sweet peas, chicken cordon bleu, and garlic bread.
 If there's no complete dinner that meets your criteria, just buy all the ingredients separately and heat them up all at once.
 Buying a bunch of frozen ingredients will keep your palate entertained, and save you money in the long haul.